Daniel J. Frey

 The old person who won't allow children to play in their yard.

-The elected leader who only cares for their self and not for the community they were elected to serve.
+The elected leader who only cares for themselves and not for the community they were elected to serve.

-Fathers, mothers, brothers, sisters, uncles, aunts, cousins, nephews, niece.
+Fathers, mothers, brothers, sisters, uncles, aunts, cousins, nephews, nieces.

 Friends.